jubako/jubako/arx_format.md

 specific information.

 The total size of the header is specific to the Major version.
-It could change (and so have less space for freeData) as kym format change.
+It could change (and so have less space for freeData) as arx format change.

 ## PackInfo

-The KymHeader is directly (a offset 128) followed by an array of packInfo.
+The ArxHeader is directly (a offset 128) followed by an array of packInfo.

-It describe the pack part of a kym file and where to find it.
+It describe the pack part of a arx file and where to find it.

 | Field Name       | Type      | Offset | Description                                                              |
 | ---------------- | --------- | ------ | ------------------------------------------------------------------------ |